 We provided income tax expense of \$36 million for the year ended November 30, 2003, compared to an income tax benefit of \$340 million for the year ended November 30, 2002.
 The increase in income tax expense primarily related to the write-off in 2003 of a \$423 million deferred tax asset for net operating losses incurred by us while we were a member of the Time Warner consolidated tax return.
 These net operating losses were only available to us while we remained within the tax consolidation of Time Warner.
-Consequently, in anticipation of the closing of the Acquisition, which terminated our membership in the Time Warner consolidated tax asset in November 2003.
+Consequently, in anticipation of the closing of the Acquisition, which terminated our membership in the Time Warner consolidated tax group, we wrote off the deferred tax asset in November 2003.